nuejs/nue/packages/www/docs/content-focused-apps.md

 ## Add interactivity
 Content-focused apps often need interactive elements like newsletter signups, contact forms, or feedback widgets.
-Create these as dynamic, resusable HTML:
+Create these as dynamic, reusable HTML:

 ```
 <!-- In components.html (a new document) -->